forkkit/glamplify/README.md

 }

 func requestHandler(w http.ResponseWriter, r *http.Request) {

     /* REQUEST LOGGING */

-   cfg := log.Config{
+    payload, err := jwt.PayloadFromRequest(r)

+    // Create the logging transaction fields for this request transactionFields := log.TransactionFields{
-   		TraceId: "abc", 		// Get TraceID from context or from wherever you have it stored User : "user1",			// Get User from context or from wherever you have it stored
+        TraceID:             xray.TraceID(r.Context()), // Get from context or from wherever you have it stored
+        UserAggregateID:     payload.EffectiveUser, 	// Get from context or from wherever you have it stored
-   		Customer: "cust1",		// Get Customer from context or from wherever you have it stored }
+        CustomerAggregateID: payload.Customer,      	// Get from context or from wherever you have it stored }
-   	logger := log.New(cfg)
+    logger := log.New(transactionFields)

     // Once you have a logger then you can call logger.Debug/Info/Warn/Error/Fatal
     // NOTE: unlike normal logging, the string you pass in SHOULD BE AN EVENT NAME (past tense)